Across the street

 If you would like to use my poetry for any purpose,

-please email me and request permission.
+please email me for permission.

 NOTE: SHARING A LINK TO MY PAGES IS MUCH APPRECIATED.